putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

 ## The Basics

-What makes this type of advanced prototyping possible is Figma Variables and Variable Modes.
-They unlock several possibilities that are game-changers when prototyping.
+Figma Variables and Variable Modes unlock possibilities that are game-changers when prototyping.
+They serve these purposes:

-- they are a central source of truth
+- a central source of truth
-- they can be applied to multiple components
+- can be applied to multiple components
-- they can represent multiple values
+- represent multiple values that can be changed on the fly

 To an engineer, that begins to sound a lot like CSS.
-Functionally, they are, even if they are defined and maintained in different ways.
-For the uninitiated, an engineer may define something like a header -- an `H1` by giving it a size, color, line height etc.
+Functionally they are, even if they are defined and maintained in different ways.
+For the uninitiated, an engineer may define something like a header -- an `H1` -- by giving it a size, color, line height etc.

 ```CSS
 h1 {